 - Scientific calculator (for some tasks) example: TI-30

-Each participating school is expected to assign a course proctor for the student(s) at the school taking the course.
+Each participating school must assign a course proctor for the student(s) at the school taking the course.
 The regular classroom teacher may serve as the proctor.
 The course proctor will:

 High School credit:

 - Need to help, especially at the beginning of the semester, getting students acclimated to following directions, showing work, and submitting assignments on time.

 - Serve as the main contact person between the course instructor and the school.
 Typical communication might include items such as days off from school, absent students, missing assignments, student progress, etc.